hemantksingh/messup-learn/People/Capabilites.md

 ## Architect

-What does a software/technical architect role offer?
+> What does a software/technical architect role offer?
 Is it relevant for self empowered agile teams?

+Whilst the role of a product owner is primarily to look at problems from the end user - the customer point of view, an architect looks at the solution to problems from an engineering lens - how can you make the life of the deveoper a bit easier, helping automating the process of manufacturing and operating software based on business goals.

 * Create and evolve technical strategy based on business goals
   * have a view of current state and a target state